bwestrich/tdd-spock/README.md

 ##Use behavior driven syntax
 * Spock allows many different syntaxes for tests.
-* For all but the simplest tests, we recommend the given/when/then syntax (reason: more readable, and enforces correct operator use such as use of comparison (vs. assignment) in 'then')
+* For all but the simplest tests, we recommend the given/when/then syntax (e.g. `mcwest.UseGivenNotSetupSpec`) (reason: more readable, and enforces correct operator use such as use of comparison (vs. assignment) in 'then')
 * For very simple tests, use 'expect' syntax (see `mcwest.UseExpectForSimpleSpec`).